What are Pod Hostels (and Why You Have to Try Them in New Zealand)?

 2. Much cheaper than hotels or private rooms

-Private room in hostels or hotels are significantly expensive compared to hostel beds.
+Private rooms in hostels or hotels are significantly expensive compared to hostel beds.
 Pod hostels provide a great alternative to get your own space without breaking the bank.

 3. Brand new hostels